 Symptoms of neurodevelopmental disorders in children can manifest across various domains, affecting social, motor, and intellectual capacities.

-Recognizing Social Communication Challenges and Occupational Therapist
+Recognising Social Communication Challenges and the Occupational Therapist

 Many children with neurodevelopmental disorders face significant challenges in social communication, which can profoundly impact their daily interactions and overall development.